PaoloVeliz/ToDoApp/README.md

 # ToDoApp
-A todo app for practicing nextjs and
+A todo app for practicing nextjs 13 app folder